RBEGamer/PixelFrameAnimator/README.md

 ![Gopher image](/documentation/logo.png)
-A animation design tool for the weather frame project.
+An animation design tool for the weather frame project.
-But with the easy to parse export formats, you can it use easily in other projects.
+But with easy to parse and export formats, you can it use easily in other projects.
 Please see the WeaterhFrame project: https://github.com/RBEGamer/WeatherFrame